-The front facing screens on the Body Worn Cameras have been an incredibly effective deterrent to potential violence in most cases, and in any cases where the situation has continued to escalate a full video evidence chain has been captured and used in prosecutions.
+In most cases, the front-facing screens on the Body Worn Cameras have been an incredibly effective deterrent to potential violence.
+In cases where the situation has continued to escalate, a full video evidence chain has been captured and used in prosecutions.

-The Body Worn Cameras have also protected staff from false allegations, while footage captured on the devices has also been instrumental in learning and development sessions on how situations could have potentially been handled differently.
+The Body Worn Cameras have protected staff from false allegations.
+At the same time, footage captured on the devices has also been instrumental in learning and development sessions on how situations could have potentially been handled differently.

-Internal research carried out by the trust showed a reduction in assaults or physical harm on wards utilising the cameras, and staff have indicated they feel a significant level of safety and reassurance when wearing the cameras.
+Internal research by the Trust showed reduced assaults or physical harm on wards utilising the cameras.
+Staff have indicated they feel a significant level of safety and reassurance when wearing the cameras.

 “WCCTV kept in constant contact with us throughout the initial trial of the cameras to ensure we had ongoing assistance and resolutions to any questions or concerns the Trust posed.

-We have been very impressed with the amazing support offered by the staff at WCCTV in setting up the equipment, providing training and delivering technical support, they are always on hand to assist.”
+We have been very impressed with the fantastic support offered by the staff at WCCTV in setting up the equipment, providing training and delivering technical support; they are always on hand to assist.”

 Nicola Miles, Security Management Specialist